duyp/android-utils/README.md

 Gradle:

-Add the JitPack repository to your build file
+Add the JitPack repository to your project level gralde file

 ```groovy
 allprojects {